-EOP applicants must be highly motivated, historically low-income, come from underrepresented communities, and first generation students (parents have not completed a four-year college degree, siblings do not count).
-EOP applicants must also meet the income-criteria described below.
+EOP applicants must be highly motivated, historically low-income, educationally disadvantaged, first-generation college students (parents have not completed a four-year college degree, siblings do not count).
+EOP applicants must also meet the income guidelines described below.

-EOP applicants must meet the preliminary family income guidelines listed below and demonstrate their family is unable to provide an annual contribution of more than $1,500 toward their college expenses.
-Applicants whose total family income exceeds the guidelines may be considered only if their Expected Family Contribution (EFC) for financial aid purposes does not exceed $1,500.
+EOP applicants should meet the low income guidelines listed below.
+Applicants whose total family income exceeds the guidelines may be considered if the expected family contribution (as determined by the Financial Aid Office) does not exceed $1,500.
 These guidelines are not intended to exclude economically disadvantaged students, but to identify and give priority to the most financially needy applicants.

 Single, No Dependents